 Staff members trained in administering medication will routinely recommend any improvements to the procedure.
 The school will also seek advice from any relevant healthcare professionals as deemed necessary.
 Any changes made to this policy will be communicated to the relevant stakeholders, including pupils whose medication is stored at school and their parents.

 Administering medication parental consent form

-Name of school will not give your child medication unless you complete and sign this form.
+The Robert Ogden School will not give your child medication unless you complete and sign this form.